The Tax Disputes and Litigation Review: Ireland

 Alternative dispute resolution

-Section 811C of the TCA 1997 amends the general anti-avoidance rules in respect of transactions commenced after 23 October 2014 and tries to address some of the deficiencies of Section 811 of the TCA 1997.
-The definition of a 'tax avoidance transaction' is amended so that additional matters such as the form and substance of the transaction are considered when determining whether a transaction is a tax avoidance transaction.
-In addition, the Revenue is not required to form an opinion that a transaction is a tax avoidance transaction (as under Section 811 of the TCA 1997) but when having regard to the relevant matters, 'it would be reasonable to consider' that a transaction is a tax avoidance transaction.
-These amendments lower the threshold for a transaction to be a tax avoidance transaction, but they also make it unclear whose responsibility it is to reasonably consider whether a transaction is a tax avoidance transaction.
-Section 811C of the TCA 1997 provides for the same exclusions as Section 811 of the TCA 1997, which are discussed above.
+Section 811C applies in respect of transactions commenced after 23 October 2014 and allows Revenue to consider additional matters such as the form and substance of the transaction when determining whether a transaction is a tax avoidance transaction.
+Revenue is not required to form an opinion that a transaction is a tax avoidance transaction but, rather, when having regard to the relevant matters, whether 'it would be reasonable to consider' that a transaction is a tax avoidance transaction.
+This lowers the threshold for a transaction to be considered a tax avoidance transaction, and while it tries to address some of the deficiencies of Section 811, it also makes less clear whose responsibility it is to make the determination as to reasonableness.

 Double taxation treaties

 As regards the interpretation of tax treaties, Ireland acceded to the Vienna Convention on the Law of Treaties with effect from 6 September 2006.
-In Kinsella, the Court noted that even before this, it was clear from the decision of Barrington J in McGimpsey v.
-Ireland10 that, in interpreting an international treaty, a court ought to have regard to the general principles of international law, and in particular the rules of interpretation of such treaties as set out in Articles 31 and 32 of the Vienna Convention.
+In Kinsella v.
+The Revenue Commissioners,5 the Court noted that even before this, it was clear from the decision of Barrington J in McGimpsey v.
+Ireland6 that, in interpreting an international treaty, a court ought to have regard to the general principles of international law, and in particular the rules of interpretation of such treaties as set out in Articles 31 and 32 of the Vienna Convention.
 These articles require that a court interprets a treaty in good faith in accordance with the ordinary meaning to be given to its terms in their context, and in the light of the treaty's object and purpose.
 Where such an interpretation leaves the meaning of the treaty ambiguous or obscure, or leads to a manifestly absurd or unreasonable result, then recourse can be made to supplementary means of interpretation.

 The Irish courts' interpretation of the Treaty on the Functioning of the European Union and the EEA will follow the interpretation rules for other international treaties (i.e., as set out in the Vienna Convention).